 2018 MANAGEMENT ISSUES SURVEY

 CME’s biannual Management Issues Survey (MIS) is CME’s most important tool for taking the pulse of the manufacturing community.
 It provides valuable insight into the mindset and concerns of manufacturers – both in terms of their day-to-day struggles as well as their longer-term strategic goals.

 UNTAPPED POTENTIAL: ATTRACTING AND ENGAGING WOMEN IN CANADIAN MANUFACTURING

 In Canada, women account for 48 per cent of the labour force but only 28 per cent of the manufacturing workforce.
 To better understand the current realities of women in manufacturing CME released Untapped Potential, an action plan identifying five areas where action is needed in order to increase the number of women in manufacturing.

 Federal pilot program in BC, NS and MB to address skilled labour shortages in trade professions by engaging under-represented groups.
 It gives manufacturers the opportunity to offer placements to women, indigenous and/or at-risk youth and grow its workforce.

 MANUFACTURING MONTH IN CANADA

 In October, we celebrate Manufacturing Month which helps raise the profile of our industry to government, youth, the workforce, and to the public.
-CME connects forces with our partners across the country including chambers of commerce, boards of trade, local manufacturing companies and educational institutions to organize plant tours, workshops and networking events.
+CME joins forces with our partners across the country including chambers of commerce, boards of trade, local manufacturing companies, and educational institutions to organize plant tours, workshops and networking events.